ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Variation in the light-curve parameter

-In this section, we investigate how the ZTF-Cosmo-DR2 SALT2 parameters depend on choices to perform the lightcurve fit, i.e. using the $\phi\in[-10,+40]$~d phase range and using all three ZTF bands when available.
-In Sect.~\ref{sec:phasevariations} we discuss phase variations, and in Sect.~\ref{sec:gri_vs_gr} we investigate if the presence of the $i$ band has significant impact on the derivation of the SALT2 lightcurve parameters.
+In this section, we investigate the dependence of the ZTF SN~Ia DR2 SALT2 parameters on the choices that are made to perform the light-curve fit, that is, in the $\phi\in[-10,+40]$~d phase range and for all three ZTF bands, when available.
+In Sect.~\ref{sec:phasevariations} we discuss the phase variations, and in Sect.~\ref{sec:gri_vs_gr} we investigate whether the $i$ band affects the derivation of the SALT2 light-curve parameters significantly.